rhyolight/highbrow/DESIGN.md

 # Configuring an HTM Network for Highbrow

-HTM Networks consiste of CorticalColumns, Layers, Neurons, and (sometimes) MiniColumns.
+HTM Networks consists of CorticalColumns, Layers, Neurons, and (sometimes) MiniColumns.
 HTM Networks can be defined in a configuration file, which is enough information to render the structures in 3D.
 The configuration is a JSON object that looks like this:

 ```json
 {